cronofy/cronofy-node/README.md

 #### Options Object

- - **client_id** - required - The client_id issued to you by Cronofy to authenticate your OAuth Client.
-Authenticates you as a trusted client along with your client_secret.
- - **client_secret** - required - The client_secret issued to you by Cronofy to authenticate your OAuth Client.
-Authenticates you as a trusted client along with your client_id.
- - **grant_type** - required - Must always be authorization_code.
  - **code** - required - The short-lived, single-use code issued to you when the user authorized your access to their account as part of an Authorization Request.
  - **redirect_uri** - required - The same HTTP or HTTPS URI you passed when requesting the user's authorization.